Enriched functor categories for functor calculus: An application to functor calculus

 \subsection{Simplicial functors}

 Finally, in this subsection we prove that $\bot_n^R$ and $T_n^R$ define simplicial functors.

-\begin{proposition} Let $\C$ be a small simplicial subcategory of a simplicial model category that is closed under finite homotopy pushouts and tensored in $\s$, and let $\D$ be a simplicial model category.
+\begin{proposition} Let $\C$ be a small simplicial subcategory of a simplicial model category that is closed under finite homotopy pushouts and tensored in finite simplicial sets, and let $\D$ be a simplicial model category.
 If $F \colon \C \rightarrow \D$ is a simplicial functor, then so is $T^R_nF$. \end{proposition}

 \begin{lemma} For a fixed finite set $U$, the join functor $- \ast U \colon \C \rightarrow \C$ is a simplicial functor. \end{lemma}